Milestones National Autism Conference -- Jun 14-15

 When possible, provide advance notice of social or work outings or meetings.
 Spontaneous changes or invitations are more challenging but when they need to happen try to give a little extra care to communicating them.

-Be specific in a verbal invite to a person with ASD, and then follow up with an email.
+Be specific in a verbal invite to an autistic person, and then follow up with an email.
 This will reinforce the details of the event and the person may be more likely to attend.

 Give the individual a play-by-play breakdown of what will be occurring at the event you are attending, and try to stick to that order.

 Offer to pick the person up and go with them to the event.
-Make sure you are punctual—some people with ASD are extremely time-focused and don’t respond well to tardiness.
+Make sure you are punctual—some autistic people are extremely time-focused and don’t respond well to tardiness.

 If the person seems uncomfortable or anxious in a crowded space, it may be due to sensory overstimulation.
 Moving to a quieter, less congested area will help them feel more at ease.

-Visit our Best Communication Practices for Interacting with People with Autism page for tips on a range of topics.
+Visit our Best Communication Practices for Interacting with Autistic People page for tips on a range of topics.

 1 of 22